 If the tree is on your property and touching the service line to your home, then you need to have it trimmed.
-The utility company will trim your tree if it is growing out over public land and into power lines.
+The utility company will trim your tree if it is growing out over public land and near power lines.

 Are trees touching power lines dangerous?

 Trees that come into contact with the power lines can be very dangerous.
-This is because they can carry the electricity through them and especially if it is a high voltage power line, it can zap people.
+This is because they can carry the electricity through them and especially if it is a high-voltage power line, it can zap people.
 Some people do not know that power lines can electrify trees and be a danger to them and their pets.

 The power lines do not even have to physically touch the tree to be dangerous, a voltage surge can cause an arc from the transmission line.
 This is very dangerous as the current can not only kill anyone but also cause a fire.
-The worst part is, you can never truly tell whether a tree has been electrified or not just by looking at it.
+The worst part is that you can never truly tell whether a tree has been electrified or not just by looking at it.

-When a tree touches a power line, you should keep off and warn others about it immediately before contacting the local utility.
+When a tree touches a power line, you should keep it off and warn others about it immediately before contacting the local utility.
 Since it is difficult to tell whether a tree is electrified or not, this may end up causing serious harm to other people.

 Power outages can also occur due to arcing.
 It is required that enough clearance be given especially for transmission lines with high voltage power.